PearsonCHEN/code_style_obssession/_Julia/README.md

 ### Performance Tips

+Here are some performance tips for doing large scale nonlinear optimization in Julia.
 More on Julia's [performance tips](https://docs.julialang.org/en/v1/manual/performance-tips/), University of California's [note](https://ucidatascienceinitiative.github.io/IntroToJulia/Html/WhyJulia?ref=hackernoon.com).

 1. No vectorization.
-C-like speed is obtained by using simple C-like loop-based approach that preallocates memory(See [Daniel Moura's blog](https://hackernoon.com/freeing-the-data-scientist-mind-from-the-curse-of-vectorization-julia-to-the-rescue-0c3z308v) for a simple example).
+C-like speed is obtained by using simple C-like element-wise loop-based approach that preallocates memory(See [here](https://hackernoon.com/freeing-the-data-scientist-mind-from-the-curse-of-vectorization-julia-to-the-rescue-0c3z308v) and [here](http://kristofferc.github.io/post/vectorization_performance_study/#fn:3) for more examples).
 2. No global variables(use `const` if must).
 Treat parameters as `NamedTuple` by using the package `Parameters`.